twoongg/twoongg.github.io/_pages/about.md

   - /about.html
 ---

 I am currently pursuing Master's degree in Artificial Intelligence at [Vision and Learning Lab](https://yonseivnl.github.io/) at Yonsei Unviersity.
 I am glad to be advised by Prof. [Jonghyun Choi](http://ppolon.github.io/).
-Before joining our group, I worked at Samsung Electronics as an mechanical engineer after I received B.S. in ME at Yonsei University.
+Before joining our group, I worked at Samsung Electronics as a mechanical engineer after I received B.S. in ME at Yonsei University.

 Research Interest
 ======